skrattaren/apf.rst/apf.rst

   don't have their naughty bits hanging out where they can be easily seen, and the only way to really tell a turtle's gender is by comparison: male turtles are often smaller than females and have thicker tails.
-Since there are no other "`Chelys Galactica`_" to compare A'Tuin to, the attempts of the Discworld's Astrozoologists are probably futile to begin with.
+Since there are no other **Chelys Galactica** to compare A'Tuin to, the attempts of the Discworld's Astrozoologists are probably futile to begin with.

 - [p.
 8/8] "[...] the theory that A'Tuin had come from nowhere and would